Krnl-staff/FAQ/Set up KRNL.md

 1.)
 Press the windows key + R and type "appwiz.cpl"

 2.)
-Look for any third-party antivirus (Common keywords may be "protection", "real-time", "antivirus", etc.)
+Look for any third-party antivirus (Common keywords may be "protection", "real-time", "antivirus", "security", etc.)

 3.)
 Select "uninstall".